pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/_index.md

 - **Resource Search Aggregates** See aggregates at a glance for your resources under management.
   Start with a birds-eye view of your infrastructure, and leverage search to dig deeper.

-- **Cloud Import** ring your own cloud provider account and import all of your existing resources into Pulumi to see how things break down.
+- **Cloud Import** Bring your own cloud provider account and import all your existing resources into Pulumi to see how things break down.
 Zero code required.

 - **Data Export** Export your Pulumi resources into your business intelligence tool of choice to go even further.